Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Scottish Borders and are not the council.
 About us

-The Local Review Body considered three planning appeals, upholding the refusal of two applications for new dwellings in the countryside due to concerns about building group capacity and road safety, and deferring a third application for further consideration by officers due to new information.
+The Local Review Body considered three planning appeals, upholding the refusal of two applications for new dwellings in the countryside due to concerns about building group capacity and road safety, and deferring a third application for further consideration by the appointed officer due to new information.

-The Local Review Body upheld the appointed officer's decision to refuse planning permission for a dwellinghouse and associated services on land north of North Corner House at Carfraemill.
-The primary reasons for refusal were the lack of capacity within the Carfraemill building group for additional housing, as defined by Policy HD2 of the Local Development Plan (LDP), and concerns regarding pedestrian connectivity and the high dependency on private vehicles, contrary to Policies PMD1, PMD2 of the LDP and Policy 13 of the National Planning Framework 4 (NPF4).
+The Local Review Body considered an appeal against the refusal of planning permission in principle for a dwellinghouse and associated services on land north of North Corner House at Carfraemill.
+The refusal was based on two grounds: a lack of capacity within the Carfraemill building group for additional housing and concerns about pedestrian connectivity and reliance on private vehicles.

-The Local Review Body upheld the appointed officer's decision to refuse planning permission for a dwellinghouse and associated access on land at Greenriggs, Greenlaw.
-The refusal was based on the grounds that the proposal would not support a sufficiently established business with a clear operational requirement for a worker to live on-site, leading to an unjustified loss of prime quality agricultural land.
-Additionally, the design and appearance of the dwellinghouse were considered not to respect the character of the rural area, contrary to LDP policies PMD2 and HD2, and NPF4 policies 5, 14, 16, and 17.
+The Local Review Body then considered an appeal against the refusal of planning permission for a dwellinghouse and associated access on land at Greenriggs, Greenlaw.
+The refusal reasons were that the proposal would not support a sufficiently established business with a clear operational requirement for on-site worker accommodation, leading to an unjustified loss of prime quality agricultural land.
+Additionally, the design was considered not to respect the character of the rural area.